 -

-Country of origin IndiaA high-quality concert instrument with particularly large bellows and a full, full sound.
-A gentle movement of the bellows is enough to maintain a stable sound, even with multiple levers open.
 The frame is made of solid wood and the sides are made of plywood.
-Also includes a gig bag.
+Also includes a carrying bag.

 Each instrument is individually handcrafted and may vary slightly from our description/photos.